YevShch/Fyra-i-rad-/README.md

 #### Testing the GUI Version with Vitest and Cucumber

 We attempted to use Gherkin scenarios to write unit tests and employed the **vitest-cucumber** tool for this purpose.
-The documentation for this tool can be found here - (https://vitest-cucumber.miceli.click/)
+The documentation for this tool can be found **[here](https://vitest-cucumber.miceli.click/)**

 1. Install Vitest-Cucumber: For running Gherkin scenarios with Vitest, you can install the Vitest-Cucumber library: